Model Input-Output Configuration Search with Embedded Feature Selection for Sensor Time-series and Image Classification: Experimental results and analysis

-For visualization purposes, the T-SNE (t-Distributed Stochastic Neighbor Embedding) dimensionality reduction procedure\cite{van2008visualizing}, as one of the most frequently applied techniques\cite{gisbrecht2015parametric}, was employed, enabling a 2D representation of the learned dependencies.
-By comparing the classification results of the traditional convolutional neural network (CNN) architecture with our proposed IDENAS solution, both trained on the same smartphone dataset, it was proved that the proposed algorithm outperforms in terms of producing a more distinct and superior modeling solution.
+For visualization purposes, the T-SNE (t-Distributed Stochastic Neighbor Embedding) dimensionality reduction procedure \cite{van2008visualizing}, as one of the most frequently applied techniques \cite{gisbrecht2015parametric}, was employed, enabling a 2D representation of the learned dependencies.
+By comparing the classification results of the shallow convolutional neural network (CNN) architecture with the proposed MICS-EFS solution, both trained on the same smartphone dataset, it was proved that the proposed algorithm outperforms in terms of producing a more distinct and clearer separation (Figure \ref{fig:smart}).
 This visual representation solidifies the credibility, effectiveness and superiority of the proposed algorithm for the smartphone dataset.

-An algorithm that exhibits better separation among clusters in its visualization provides several advantages.
-Firstly, it enhances the interpretability of the data by clearly delineating distinct groups or patterns.
-This aids in the identification of underlying relationships and structures within the dataset, leading to a deeper understanding of the data characteristics.
-Secondly, improved cluster separation contributes to more accurate and reliable predictions or classifications.
-By effectively distinguishing between different clusters, the algorithm can make more informed decisions based on the unique properties of each group.
-Additionally, enhanced cluster separation facilitates easier identification of outliers or anomalous data points, which can be crucial for anomaly detection or quality control purposes.
-Overall, the proposed algorithm that produces visualizations with clear cluster separation offers valuable insights and can significantly enhance the analysis and decision-making processes in various domains.